Our roots run deep

 We trace our history back to 1926, when the Rainier Pulp & Paper Company began operation in Washington State.
-Eleven years later, we emerged as a global leader.
-With three companies merging in 1937 to form Rayonier, we immediately became the single largest manufacturer of dissolving pulps in the world.
+With three companies merging in 1937 to form Rayonier, we became the single largest manufacturer of dissolving pulps in the world.

-In 1931, when DuPont sought a process to purify hemlock pulp for use in the production of rayon, they turned to us, planting the seeds for a partnership that led to innovation and fueled Rayonier’s growth.
-In the years since, we’ve built and maintained our position as the leading provider of high-purity performance fibers.
+In 1931, when DuPont sought a new process to purify hemlock pulp for use in the production of rayon, they turned to our Research & Development team, planting the seeds for a partnership that led to new innovations and fueled Rayonier’s growth.
+In the years since, we’ve built and maintained our position as a world-leading provider of high-purity performance fibers.

-When our country went to war in the 1940s, we played a major role in the war effort, producing nitrocellulose.
-And our enduring commitment to continuously improve our research and manufacturing operations has made us a leader in innovation, driving growth and attracting customers in 20 countries around the world.
+During World War II, we played a major role in the war effort, producing nitrocellulose.
+Our enduring commitment to continuously improve our research and manufacturing operations has made us a leader in innovation, driving growth and attracting customers in 20 countries around the world.

 Company Timeline